RomanBoegli/godbbench/README.md

                    the specified multiplicity.
 Useful for setup and teardown statements.
 ````

- In case of a looping benchmark, the (collection of) statement(s) subsummized below a given annoation will be executed as many times as defined with the specified multiplicity share and the at invocation time provided `--iter` amount.
+In the case of a looping benchmark, the (collection of) statement(s) subsumed below a given annotation will be executed as often as the specified multiplicity share of the provided `--iter` amount.
 The fictive script example below exemplifies this.

  ```sql
 -- INIT